Privacy Notice

 How will we use your information?

-We will use the information you provide to develop a personalised action plan with you, to help you complete the programme, achieve your goals and progress in your employment, skills or training situation.
-All information recorded will be used to plan the best way to support you and to track your progress.
+We will use information you provide to develop a personalised action plan with you to best support you to complete the programme, achieve your goals and track your progress in your employment, skills or training situation.

-Only a small number of people who are working for us on this project will be allowed to see the information which can identify you as an individual.
-They will only use this personal data to:
+Access to information which can identify you as an individual will be limited to a small number of people who are working for us on this project, and they will only use this personal data to:

-• To organise and/or review your sessions with any training providers or support services you have agreed.
+- Deliver services and support to you, including to organise and/or review your sessions with any training providers or career support services.

-• To allow required audits to be carried out – to ensure quality and compliance.
+- Allow required audits to be carried out to ensure quality and compliance.

-• To make you aware of any updates, changes, or promotions in relation to SC/FB.
+- Make you aware of any updates, changes, or promotions in relation to Skills Connect and Future Bright.

-You may be asked if you would like to share your own story as a SC/FB participant and be considered for a “case study”.
+Where applicable, you may be asked if you would like to share your own story as a Skills Connect and Future Bright participant and be considered for a “case study”.
 This may then be published in line with your preferences selected on the form.

 How do we protect your information?

-• Encryption, meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
+- Encryption, meaning information is hidden so it cannot be read without special knowledge (such as a password).

-• Pseudonymisation, meaning that we’ll use a different name so we can hide parts of your personal information from view.
-This means that someone outside of the organisation could work on your information for us without ever knowing it was yours.
+- Pseudonymisation, meaning we will use a different name or reference to hide parts of your personal information from view so someone could work on your information without ever knowing it was yours.

-• Controlling access to systems and networks allowing us to stop people who are not allowed to view your personal information from getting access to it.
+- Controlling access to systems and networks, for example our data lakehouse, allowing us to stop people who are not allowed to view your personal information from getting access to it.

-• Training for our staff to make them aware of how to handle information and how and when to report when something goes wrong.
+- Training our staff to make them aware of how to handle information and how and when to report when something goes wrong.

 Confidentiality and sharing of your personal data with others

-If you are referred to the programme by another professional, it may be beneficial to update them at stages regarding your progress.
-There may also be occasions where we work in partnership with another provider or your employer to help aid your progression.
-Before any of your information is shared in this way, your coach/mentor/advisor will tell you about what may be included in such a discussion and then ask for your permission to share this information.
+If you are referred to the programme by another professional, or where we work in partnership with another provider or your employer to help aid your progression, it may be beneficial to update them at stages regarding your progress.
+Before any of your information is shared in this way, you will be told what may be included in such a discussion and then asked for your permission to share this information.

 How long will we keep your personal data?

-Information which can identify you will be retained for a maximum period of 7 years from when your participation has ceased on the project.
-Information which cannot identify you will be retained after this period and will be used only for statistical and research purposes.
+Information which can identify you will be retained for a maximum period of 7 years from the later of when your engagement with or your participation on the project has ceased.
+Information which cannot identify you will be retained after this period for statistical and research purposes.

 Legislation tells us how long we need to keep some information to perform any statutory or contractual duties.
 Some data must be held to meet the requirements for public grant funding and auditing requirements.
 Personal information kept for this reason will be restricted to a minimum.